 Cost Per Shopper

-Should pure visitors to the AutoTrader page be considered shoppers?
+Should visitors to the AutoTrader page be considered shoppers?

 In most cases, yes.
-They weren’t engaged shoppers, but at least they’re looking for a vehicle (otherwise, why would they be on AutoTrader) and they looked at yours.
-How you break down the value of these impressions is up to you, but these types of page views should be seen as a much higher value than other types of impressions such as search marketing impressions.
+These weren’t engaged shoppers, but at least they’re looking for a vehicle (otherwise, why would they be on AutoTrader) and they looked at your inventory.
+How the metrics are broken down the value of these impressions is up to you, but these types of page views should be seen as a much higher value than other types of impressions such as search marketing impressions.
 Someone can see your ad on Google, but if they didn’t click, that impression had very little value to you.
 There’s a little value from a branding perspective, but they were hunting and they didn’t click to look at your game, so it’s not a ton of value.
 Page impressions of VDPs on AutoTrader are much more valuable.

-Once you assign a value to each individual type of shopper, now you can divide it into the cost for the service.
+Once you assign a value to each individual type of shopper, now you can divide it into the cost of the service.
 This will give you your cost per shopper.

 All the Right Places